At the ARZT (Doctor) in GERMAN: What to say!

 So let’s go through some practical tips and applicable phrases, to smoothen the process step by step, from the initial symptoms to the phone call, to the actual appointment.

-1. Die Symptome (the symptoms)
+1. At the doctor in German: Die Symptome (the symptoms)

 If you get ill in Germany, and the thought of going to the doctor and explaining everything in German makes you even more sick, you could be developing symptoms like:

 All of these symptoms have the feminine article “die”, because they end on “-keit” and “-heit”, which are feminine endings.
-Click this video if you want to learn more about word genders and when to use which articles. //

 MIMMI